 Tom Kerridge is a Michelin-starred pub chef in England.
 Yes, pub chef.
 That’s why I knew that his recipe for proper pub fried chicken using the Vortex would be something special, something incredible.
 And, oh me, was it ever.

 The seasonings give every single bite the most fantastic flavor.
 Tender, moist.
 And crunchy skin?
 Oh yes.
 You could deep fry it, but I cooked this chicken over charcoal using the Vortex and no oil.
 Yep, no oil (except for like a tablespoon to help crunch up the skin at the very end).

 I have to admit something.
-I made a change to Chef Kerridge’s original recipe.
+I made a change to Chef Kerridge’s original recipe when I made this proper pub fried chicken using the Vortex.
 Please don’t hate me, but I added hot sauce to the buttermilk brine.
 I could not help myself.
 I ALWAYS add hot sauce to my buttermilk when using it for chicken.
 Not a whole lot, just a little bit to add a slight kick and offset the sourness.
 You don’t have to do it, and you don’t have to tell anyone if you do.